 Nature benefits us in many ways

-Here’s the short list of what researchers are finding are some of the benefits of nature — of being outside in “green” areas (especially in wilderness settings — although green areas are important in cities too):
+Here’s the short list of what researchers are finding are some of the benefits of nature — of being outside in “green” areas:

-- It helps us cope with and recover from stress
+- Nature helps us cope with and recover from stress

 - It gives us a sense of relaxation and calm

-- It enhances our emotional well-being and happiness
+- The outdoors enhances our emotional well-being and happiness

 - It helps us forget our current problems

-- It gives us the opportunity to reflect on personal matters
+- Being outside gives us the opportunity to reflect on personal matters

-- It helps us recover from mental fatigue
+- And it helps us recover from mental fatigue

-- It helps us focus on the positive
+- Nature helps us focus on the positive

 - It enhances our curiosity and creativity

-- It engages our mind while letting it think about other things, allowing our attention to “rest”
+- And it engages our mind while letting it think about other things, allowing our attention to “rest”

-- It helps us think through and gain perspective on our problems
+- The outdoors helps us think through and gain perspective on our problems

 - It helps rejuvenate mind, body and spirit